outline/outline/README.md

 - Redis
 - Slack developer application

-In development you can quickly can an environment running using Docker by following these steps:
+In development you can quickly get an environment running using Docker by following these steps:

 1. Install [Docker for Desktop](https://www.docker.com) if you don't already have it.
 1. Register a Slack app at https://api.slack.com/apps